EE-modders/SST-tool/README.md

 A simple viewer for SST image files

-**important:** this tool moved into separate repo: [GitHub - EE-modders/SST-viewer: Tool for opening Empire Earth SST files](https://github.com/EE-modders/SST-viewer)
+**important:** this tool moved to: [GitHub - EE-modders/SST-viewer: Tool for opening Empire Earth SST files](https://github.com/EE-modders/SST-viewer)

 ## How to use it?